fdel15/Ubiquitous/Projects/Framework for learning a new programming language/First Draft.md

 The specific details on how to do this will depend on your development environment.
 There is no one size fits all when it comes to development environments.
 You may choose to set up your environment on your local machine, and the details will depend on your operating system and favorite code editor.
 Or you may choose to use a cloud based service like AWS Cloud 9.

 Running a program on your local machine provides full control and customization of the development environment, as well as potentially faster performance and reduced latency.
-It also does not require reliance on an internet connection or external service, and provides easier access to local resources such as files and databases.
+It does not require reliance on an internet connection or external service, and provides easier access to local resources such as files and databases.
 However, setting up and maintaining the development environment can be time-consuming, and there may be compatibility issues with different operating systems and hardware configurations.
 Additionally, collaboration with others in real-time may be more difficult.

 Using a cloud-based service like AWS Cloud9 offers quick and easy setup of a development environment, easy collaboration with others in real-time, and access to powerful cloud-based resources and services.
 It also provides a consistent environment across multiple devices and locations.
 However, there is a dependency on an internet connection and external service, and potential latency and slower performance compared to a local machine.
 Additionally, the development environment may be less customizable, and there may be potential security and privacy concerns when working with sensitive data.